ahgencer/podmod/INSTALL.md

         rust-nix+default-devel \
         rust-toml+default-devel

-Then build the latest stable version of the package with:
+Then build the package with:

     # tito build -o dist/ [--test] --rpm